Overview

 Supply Chains

-We import goods and manufacture products from parts, components, and raw materials purchased from third-party suppliers.
+In 2024, we continued to import goods and manufacture products from parts, components, and raw materials purchased from third-party suppliers.
 Tier 1 suppliers are those third-party suppliers with whom we contract directly.
 Our suppliers are located domestically and internationally.

 Policies and Procedures

-Pursuant to the Codes, Sotera Health expects its Tier 1 suppliers will respect human rights.
+Consistent with the Codes, Sotera Health expects its Tier 1 suppliers to respect human rights.
 Human trafficking in any form is strictly prohibited by the Codes, as well as by the U.S. Government, the Canadian Government, the U.K. Government, and the European Union.
 Workers are free to terminate their employment with reasonable notice.
 Suppliers may not use forced, bonded, compulsory, indentured, or involuntary labor; procure commercial sex acts; deny access to identity or immigration documents; charge recruitment fees to employees; charge excessive “deposits” for tools, training, or personal protective equipment necessary for employees to carry out their jobs safely; use misleading or fraudulent recruitment practices; violate the labor laws of the country in which recruiting or the work takes place; provide housing that does not comply with the housing standards of the country in which the work occurs; or fail to provide required work documents.

 Suppliers may not employ children below the local legal minimum working age.
 The employment of young workers who have reached the legal minimum working age, but who are below the age of 18, must only occur in non-hazardous work.
 Suppliers may participate in legitimate workplace apprenticeship programs that comply with applicable laws and regulations.
 To ensure compliance, Tier 1 suppliers must keep a record of their employees’ ages.

 Sotera Health expects adherence to all applicable wage and hour laws and regulations and the upholding of fundamental human rights.
-We take steps to ensure that our goods are made, and materials sourced in a legal and ethical manner.
+We take steps to ensure that our goods are made and materials sourced in a legal and ethical manner.
 The Codes expressly provide that suppliers may not use child, forced, bonded, compulsory, or involuntary labour, impose recruitment fees or violate labour laws, and our Tier 1 suppliers are requested to formally certify their compliance with the Codes.

 Training

-Remediation of Loss of Income
+Remediation Measures and Loss of Income

+Sotera Health has not identified any remediation measures required by its business activities.
 Sotera Health has not identified any loss of income to vulnerable families resulting from measures taken to eliminate the use of forced labour or child labour in our business activities and supply chain and thus there have been no remediation measures accordingly.

 Assessing Our Effectiveness